breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 We now attempt to show a few examples simulating a state machine using matrix multiplication.
 For illustrative purposes, the state simply holds a vector of binary or integer values, however we can also imagine it carrying other "messages" around the graph in a similar manner, using their corresponding algebras.
 Here, we will use the boolean algebra, for multiplication:

 ## Linear chains

+To get started, let's simply iterate through a linked list.
+We initialize the pointer to the head of the list, and each matmul advances the pointer by a single element.
+We add an implicit self loop to the final element, and halt whenever we detect a fixpoint.

 <table>
 <tr>